Thasmin

 Thasmin is a fan-nickname given to the ship, a relationship between two fictional characters desired by fans, and later on-screen romance between the thirteenth incarnation of the Doctor, the main character of science fiction television series Doctor Who, and her travelling companion Yasmin Khan.
 The two characters, portrayed by actresses Jodie Whittaker and Mandip Gill, were shipped as a result of comments made by a character in the 2018 episode "Arachnids in the UK", after which it grew popular in the form of Internet memes and slash fiction.
 Both Whittaker and Gill became aware of the ship, and Whittaker brought it up with series showrunner Chris Chibnall, who was enthusiastic about including it in the series.
 The ship was eventually incorporated into the television series, with the romance ending as a result of the departure of both Whittaker and Gill from the series in 2022.

-Reception to the ship has been primarily positive, with praise directed towards it positive representation of queer and LGBTQ+ communities, though it has been criticized as queerbaiting due to a lack of proper conclusion to their relationship.
+Reception to the ship has been primarily positive, with praise directed towards it as a positive representation of queer and LGBTQ+ communities, though it has been criticized as queerbaiting by some due to how their relationship concluded.

 History and development

 Prior to the Thirteenth Doctor and Yasmin's romance, Doctor Who had previously featured numerous openly queer characters, such as the bisexual Jack Harkness and lesbians such as Madame Vastra and companion Bill Potts.
 Romance between the Doctor and other characters had also been seen multiple times in the series prior such as between the Ninth and Tenth Doctors with Rose Tyler, the Eleventh Doctor with Clara Oswald, and the Twelfth Doctor with characters such as Missy and River Song.
 Despite this, the relationship between the Thirteenth Doctor and Yaz was the first time in the series' history that the Doctor had been in an openly LGBTQ+ relationship.

-The ship first came about following the airing of the 2018 episode "Arachnids in the UK", in which Yaz's mother asked if Yaz and the Doctor were in a relationship.
+The ship first came about following the airing of the 2018 episode "Arachnids in the UK", in which Yaz's mother asked if Yaz and the Doctor were in a relationship, and Yaz cited wanting more time with the Doctor as one of her reasons for travelling on the TARDIS, as well as saying that the Doctor was the best person she ever met.
 This spawned considerable fan-works, including memes and slash fiction, which expanded the ship's popularity in the fandom.
-The episode "The Haunting of Villa Diodati" features a scene in which a character worries if another will reciprocate her feelings, to which Yaz replies that she "know[s] someone like that."
+The episode "The Haunting of Villa Diodati" features a scene in which a character worries if another will reciprocate her feelings, to which Yaz thinks of the Doctor and replies that she "know[s] someone like that."
 The New Year's special episode "Revolution of the Daleks" also teased the relationship further, with Yaz spending ten months in solitude inside of a TARDIS attempting to figure out a way to get the Doctor back.
 Jack Harkness also talks to Yaz about having a relationship with the Doctor in the episode.
 Prior to its use within the series, fans dubbed the pairing "Thasmin", a combination of "Thirteen" and "Yasmin".